(214) 390-7947 (Overseas Callers)

 Regrettably, Zimbabwe wrestles with a severe and widespread HIV epidemic, compounded by a critical shortage of manpower and resources in the healthcare sector, particularly in smaller local hospitals situated in remote rural areas.
 Volunteers are urgently needed to address this shortfall, especially in the ongoing struggle against HIV/AIDS.

 As a volunteer in Zimbabwe's HIV project, you will play a crucial role in raising awareness about the infection and preventive measures.
-Your involvement will extend to working closely with doctors and counseling to individuals often overlooked by society.
+Your involvement will extend to working closely with doctors and counseling individuals often overlooked by society.

 This project provides an opportunity to bring hope and care to those marginalized by their communities while allowing you to traverse and experience the beauty of one of the world's most captivating countries.

-Do you want to provide these people with a sense of hope for the future and improve the life of both them and their families?
+Do you want to provide these people with a sense of hope for the future and improve the lives of both them and their families?
 Then contact IFRE for more information about this project today!

 Take a minute to complete the form and we will be in touch.

-Skills and Qualifications:
+Skills and Qualifications

-Volunteers’ Responsibilities & Impact
+Volunteer Responsibilities and Impact

 The program profoundly impacts children dealing with the hardships of HIV/AIDS, providing a safe environment, education, and support.
 Through school-based clubs and out-of-school sporting activities, with a focus on soccer, the program has supported over 600 children and youth.
 Its goal is to significantly increase this number in the future, making a substantial difference by educating children on the disease, prevention, and empowering them to lead fulfilling lives despite unimaginable challenges.

 During your time on this HIV/AIDS volunteer project in Zimbabwe, every day will be as exciting as the last, and you’ll get to work and live together with local people, immersing yourself in their culture and learning about their way of life.
-The friendliness and welcoming nature of the locals is sure to make you feel appreciated and at home.
+The friendliness and welcoming nature of the locals are sure to make you feel appreciated and at home.

 Weekdays: Your volunteer work properly starts on the second day, and while every day will be different, a typical volunteer day will follow this pattern:

-6.00 to 7.30 AM:Begin your day with a delightful Zimbabwean breakfast.
+7.00 to 7.30 AM: Begin your day with a delightful Zimbabwean breakfast.

 7.45 AM: Once you’re filled up with a delicious breakfast, it’s time to start your full day of helping unfortunate HIV victims in Zimbabwe.

-12.00 PM: Around noon there will be a break for lunch, which is a great opportunity to get to know your colleagues or some of your patients.
+12.00 PM: Around noon, there will be a break for lunch, which is a great opportunity to get to know your colleagues or some of your patients.

-Volunteer in Zimbabwe : Dates and Fees
+Dates and Fees

 IFRE’s Victoria Falls, Zimbabwe volunteer programs begin every Monday year-round.
 If you have travel constraints, you can still start your chosen program on any day of the year.